why calpe is so popular for cycling in winter

 top 5 climbs around Calpe

-Let me provide you with this list of my personal top 5 of climbs that I think you should not miss out on.
+Let me provide you with this list of my personal top 5 climbs that I think you should not miss out on and forget about the so popular side of the Col de Rates from Parcent.

 #1 - Port de la Vall d'Ebo from pego

-From the top, you have three options.
-You can go down the same way which is a very nice descent as well.
-You can continue to the little town of Vall D’Ebo enjoying a great descent on the backside of this climb and then turn left in the direction of Castell de Castells.
-Or, you go all the way following the CV-712 and tackle the whole sierra up to Alcalà de la Jovada.
-A road that continues to go up and down which is actually more up with some pretty steep sections over 15%.
+From the summit, you’ve got three options.
+You can head back down the way you came.
+A descent that’s just as enjoyable as the climb.
+You can also continue through the quaint town of Vall D’Ebo, enjoy the backside descent, and turn left toward Castell de Castells.
+And for the more adventurous, follow the CV-712 to tackle the full Sierra up to Alcalà de la Jovada.
+But be prepared!
+This option keeps rolling up and down (though it’s more “up”), with some spicy sections over 15%.

 #2 Port de Tudons from Sella

-From Sella you continue on the CV-770 for 12 km’s to the top with an average slope of 5.3%.
-On great tarmac up to an elevation of 1.024 meters.
-As said, this climb saves the best for last.
-A series of tight switchbacks is what really excites me every time again.
+From Sella, you tackle the CV-770 for 12 km to the summit, with an average gradient of 5.3%.
+Smooth tarmac guides you up to an elevation of 1,024 meters.
+This climb saves the best for last.
+A series of tight switchbacks near the top always gets my heart racing.
+Always.
+In the best way possible.

 #3 Coll de Rates from Callosa d’en sarrià